top of page

 DSC_1118.JPG

-Addressing the Water Crisis
+Addressing a Water Crisis

-Capacity-building of Farmers for Sustainable Livelihoods
+Capacity building for Farmers’ Sustainable Livelihoods

-From the beginning, emphasis on the capacity-building of farmers included women farmers, improving agricultural practices, and promoting new technologies that increase crop yields, conserving water, and improving soil fertility.
-SMSF teams work with small-holder and marginal farmers in rain-fed and irrigated areas to facilitate adoption of advanced and sustainable agricultural practices that include soil health management, climate-smart interventions, crop production management, input-use efficiency, small farm mechanization, water-efficient irrigation techniques, horticultural development, livestock management, and the use of
+Emphasis on capacity building for farmers is fully inclusive of women farmers, and involves improvements in agricultural practices, and promoting new technologies that increase crop yields, conserve water, and improve soil fertility.
+The Agriculture Development team work with small-holder and marginal farmers in rain-fed and irrigated areas to facilitate adoption of advanced and sustainable agricultural practices that include soil health management, climate-smart interventions, crop production management, input-use efficiency, small farm mechanization, water-efficient irrigation techniques, horticultural development, livestock management, kitchen gardens, and the use of information and communication technology in agriculture.

 JPG_0256.jpg